Skip to main content

 • Follow package directions for cooking at proper temperatures and for specified times.

-• Wash hands, work surfaces and utensils thoroughly after contact with raw dough products.
+• Wash hands, work surfaces and utensils thoroughly after contact with raw dough.

-• Keep raw meat, poultry, seafood and eggs separate from other foods while preparing them to prevent any contamination that might be present from spreading.
+• Keep raw meat, poultry, seafood and eggs separate from other foods to prevent the spread of bacteria.

 It's especially important to teach children to not eat raw cookie dough, as young children are more vulnerable to food poisoning.
-Before you begin cooking with children, discuss the Cookie Rookie Pledge together to help them understand what they can do to stay healthy and happy, and enjoy their cookies too!
+Before you begin cooking with kids, discuss the Cookie Rookie Pledge together to help them understand what they can do to stay healthy and happy — and enjoy their cookies, too!

 Find a Nutrition Expert